gantsign/molecule-wrapper/README.md

 ```
 Additional options:
   --ansible VERSION          Use the specified version of Ansible
+  --docker-lib VERSION       Use the specified version of the Python Docker
+                             library
   --molecule VERSION         Use the specified version of Molecule
   --python VERSION           Use the specified version of Python
   --yamllint VERSION         Use the specified version of YamlLint